 In this section, you will find popular posts such as What does billionaire Philip Ng say about wealth and How Obama invests his money.
 You will find out Who are the billionaires in Singapore and of course, gain Insights from Warren Buffett.

 Principle #2: Pay attention to the smart money, be an insider

-I have two sections for this in the blog, Investment Opportunities and Investment Strategies.
-Being a strong believer of principle #1, I follow the best investor and fund managers, collect the best researches and thoughts.
+I have two sections for this on the blog, Investment Opportunities and Investment Strategies.
+Being a strong believer in principle #1, I follow the best investor and fund managers, collect the best researches and thoughts.
 In fact, I spend a lot of time studying and even interviewing them; and I will share with you what I have discovered here.

 Principle #3: Know what you believe, that is actually false

 I have always been fond of Billionaire Hedge Fund manager Ray Dalio’s wisdom about being wrong.
 He said, and I quote here:

 “Our greatest power is that we know that we don’t know and we are open to being wrong and learning.”

 You may think that if you knew something was wrong, you won’t believe it true in the first place.
 However, much of what many people believe is false in a world where there exists so much twisted information to meet the marketing needs of financial industry.
 I explain the common myths and misconceptions and invite you to fathom what is seemingly unfathomable.

 - Why buy and hold strategy makes little sense

 - Why there is no long-term investing